zumm/dotfiles/README.md

 # Secret Managment
 Ideally secrets should be managed by KeePassXC.
 But at this moment `keepassxc-cli` lacks [kee feature](https://github.com/keepassxreboot/keepassxc/issues/12282) to make it possible in sane way.
 When this feature is released i plan to switch to KeePassXC managment.

-Until then all secrets are stored in age enrypted files in repo.
+Until then all secrets are stored in age encrypted files in repo.

 # Cavets
 ## Firefox